shlomiv/matcher/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/vadali/matcher.svg)](https://clojars.org/vadali/matcher)

-Matcher allows the for querying and extracting information from deeply nested structures.
-It is mainly useful for structures that has to be queried many times in various ways to reveal features in the data.
+Matcher provides a conscise DSL which allows for querying, matching and extracting information from deeply nested structures.
+It is mainly useful for structures that has to be queried multiple times in various ways to reveal features encoded both in the data and in the structure itself.

 ## Usage
 ### Leiningen